TSE-Systems/tse-analytics-docs/Writerside/topics/User-Interface-and-Layout.md

 **Help**

-- Help: Access support resources or contact customer support.
+- Help: Access support resources.
 - About: View information about the software version, access to open-source code, license agreement and third-party libraries.

 The _toolbar_ contains three shortcut buttons: